MicrosoftDocs/Hololens/hololens/windows-defender-application-control-wdac.md

 If an app is not on this list, then a user may use Device Portal, connected to a HoloLens 2 that has installed the app wished to be blocked, to determine the PackageRelativeID and from there get the PackageFamilyName.

 1. Install the app on your HoloLens 2 device.

 1. Open Settings -> Updates & Security -> For developers, and enable **Developer mode** and then **Device portal**.

-    1. More more details instructions read more about [setup and use of device portal here](/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal).
+   For more more details and instructions, see [setup and use of device portal here](/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal).

 1. Once Device Portal is connected, navigate to **Views** then **Apps**.

 1. Within the Installed Apps panel, use the dropdown to select the installed app.

 1. Locate the PackageRelativeID.

 1. Copy app characters before the `!`, these characters will be your PackageFamilyName.